kangela2/Logic_Card_Game/README.md

 # Logic

 Logic is a 2v2 card game of educated guesses.

 The deck consists of 24 cards, two sets of 12 cards ranging from 2 to King.

 Each player is dealt six cards which are placed face down and sorted from lowest to highest depending on their rank.

 During their turn, a player is able to view one of their partner's cards and guess one of their opponent's cards.

 A correct guess warrants the opponent to flip over the guessed card.
 A wrong guess warrants the player to flip over one of their cards.

 The objective of each team is to flip over all six cards of either of their opponents.

 # Team Info
-- vilnytskyy - Ilnytskyy, Vasyl
+- Vasyl - vilnytskyy
 - Patience - PatienceDesign, StudentActivities, Patience Elliott
+- Angela - kangela2

 # Documentation

 ## Running the game

-Our project is split between two branches.
+Our project is split between three branches.

+To run Vasyl's implementation checkout to the main branch.\
-To run Patience's implementation checkout to the card_class branch.
+To run Patience's implementation checkout to the card_class branch.\
-To run Vasyl's implementation chechkout to the game-buttons branch.
+To run Angela's implementation checkout to the game_buttons branch.

-Once you checkout your desired branch, run the following command in your terminal:
+Once you checkout to your desired branch, run the following command in your terminal:

 ```bash
 python3 logic.py